DavidVcode/Books-Bjarne-Stroustrup/README.md

 This repository is a collection of academic exercises and personal notes from Brian Stroustrup's Books from practice.

 The purpose of these exercises are fundamental improvment and understanding the C++ language and programming from a layman's starting point.
 It is my aim that a slow and gradual accumulation of projects will show a definitive roadmap of progress or, through painpoints, lack of clarity, careful documentation of challenges presented, and my attempted solutions.

-My style of learning is strongest when done in full passes of the curriculum, and as such some problems may go unresolved if the resources available to me are insufficient to overcome a particular exercise within a reasonable timeframe.
-In this event, there will always be  I will also try to label the individual project as "PROBLEMATIC" or "UNRESOVLED".
+Some problems may go unresolved if the resources available to me are insufficient to overcome a particular exercise within a reasonable timeframe.
+In this event, I will try to label the individual project as "PROBLEMATIC" or "UNRESOVLED".

 My goal is the same as to any language learner: to become familiar enough with the basic grammar, structure, definitions, and syntatical variations to achieve the ability to ask and solve basic questions that are routinely answered in more complex programs.
-This is the first step to fluency, I firmly believe.

  There are at least 3 main advantages to the repository: